parth1674/Healthcare-Predictive-Dashboard/README.md

 🛠️ Tech Stack
        Power BI for interactive data visualization
-       MySQL for backend database and query execution CSV dataset imported and cleaned using SQL
+       MySQL for backend database and query execution!
+       CSV dataset imported and cleaned using SQL